 What is a Cohort Analysis?

-A cohort analysis is a powerful and insight method to analyze a specific metric by comparing its behavior between different cohorts, or groups, of users.
+A cohort analysis is a powerful and insightful method to analyze a specific metric by comparing its behavior between different groups of users, called cohorts.
 This type of data analysis is most often segmented by user acquisition date, and can help businesses understand customer lifecycle and the health of your business and seasonality.

 Use Cases for a Cohort Analysis